 “The assumption is that men just want to be left alone and women want to be held and listened to,” Lawrence said.
 “In reality, different men want different kinds of support, and different women want different kinds of support.”
 Also, remember that spouses may appreciate different types of support at different times of the day, week, or month.

-Sharing articles like How to Set Boundaries in Marriage is a good example of support that may not help your spouse cope with serious money problems!
+Discussing articles like Emotional Disconnection in Marriage – How to Feel Less Alone is a good example of support that may not help your spouse cope with serious money problems!
 It depends on how his personality and situation.

 5. Ask for the type of support you need